sujata13/HacktoberFest-2020/Python/readme.md

 name: nikhilsolomon -https://github.com/nikhilSolomon

-this program about printing structures using logic
+This program about printing structures using logic accordingly